k2view-academy/K2View-Academy/articles/38_reports/03_data_set_validation.md

 ### How Do I Validate a Data Set?

 1. Click **Validate** button to validate the data set.
-Note that prior to validation, the number of fields is 0.
+Note that prior to the validation, the number of fields is 0.

    ![](images/03_validate_data_set.png)